RodrigoSendinoSanz/RodrigoSendinoSanz/README.md

 I'm Rodrigo Sendino Sanz a Full Stack Web Developer and Content Creator on my in my social networks.

-I am a web developer, designer, and social media manager currently living in Burgos, España.
-My interests range from web development to programming.
+I am a web developer, designer, and social media manager currently living in Burgos, España.🇪🇸 My interests range from web development to programming.
 I am also interested in design, arts, and technology.